cplusplus/SG20/sources/modules/compilation-model/separate-compilation.md

 A student should be able to:

+1. Explain what a translation unit is, and its relation to header files.
-1. Use compile flags, including `-I` and `-L` to specify search paths.
+2. Use compile flags, including `-I` and `-L` to specify search paths.
-2. Make header files for their own code, including using header guards.
+3. Make header files for their own code, including using header guards.
-3. Use include directives for the headers of external libraries.
+4. Use include directives for the headers of external libraries.
-4. Be able to declare `extern` variables.
+5. Be able to declare `extern` variables.

 #### Caveats